by Brian Tomasik

 I would say that "consciousness" is "stuff like what's going on to generate my thoughts and feelings", where those words are understood to be handwavy gestures, similar to a pre-scientific person looking at lightning and saying that "lightning" is "stuff like that bright, loud thing".
 Then as we investigate further, we see that various kinds of algorithms and physical processes are what we were trying to point at with our vague language.
 We can choose exactly what parts of the more precise account of consciousness to include in our definition, just like the lightning watcher can decide where to draw the boundaries around what constitutes lightning (e.g., is a shock of static electricity on a door handle lightning? is a computer simulation of lightning still lightning?).

 Following is a hypothetical dialogue between types A and B:

 A: What is "consciousness"?
 It's the way things seem to a mind.
 What is "the way things seem"?
-It's the functional input/processing/output behavior of how the mind works.
+It's certain types of functional input/processing/output behavior.

 B: No, the meaning of a quale like pain is more than just its functional role in the brain; there's something the quale is like to experience.

 A: Look at Max Black's "distinct property argument": If pain and functional operations are different, that's really just a form of property dualism.
 What is the extra "property" doing?
 Nothing.
 It doesn't even explain why our physical brains believe it exists.
 So why keep it in our theory?

 B: Type-B physicalism is a monist theory because consciousness is reducible to brain states by way of identity between the two.

 A: Where does that identity come from?
 Reduction is about showing how one set of facts yields another deductively.
 The identity you declare isn't deductive.
 It's just claimed by fiat and/or inductively.
 So it's not really a reduction.
 You're only describing a correlation between two properties (physical brain states and phenomenal states), which is just property dualism.